Navigation

 When your habit is all you can think about, it’s probably turned into an addiction.
 If you’re addicted, you may get unpleasant withdrawal symptoms (physical or emotional) if you stop the habit.
 So, you might carry on doing it to satisfy your cravings.
 Often an addiction gets out of control because you need more and more of it to achieve your next ‘high’.

 If you have an addiction, you may ignore other activities or daily responsibilities.
-This can affect your physical and mental health, relationships, and finances.
+This can cause problems in your life.
 So, it’s important to seek help for your addiction and get the support you need.

-Many people use addictions to help them cope at times of stress, so supporting people with effective stress management strategies can also help.
+Many people use addictions to help them cope at times of stress, so learning how to manage stress effectively can also help.

 When most people think of an addiction, harmful substances such as alcohol, drugs or smoking usually come to mind.
-But you can be addicted to anything that gives you a buzz or makes you feel good.
+But addiction doesn’t always involve a substance.
+Non-substance addictions can be referred to as behavioural addictions.

 • gambling